 (d) if the business name is registered in relation to a corporation only and the corporation has been deregistered under the Corporations Act 2001 of the Commonwealth.

+(2A) Subsection (2B) applies if, before the change-over day, the Commissioner sends a notice referred to in subsection (1)(b) or (c) in respect of which the one month period referred to in that provision expires on or after the change-over day.

+(2B) Upon the expiration of the one month period, the Commissioner may decide whether, had the one month period expired before the change-over day, the Commissioner would have cancelled the registration of the business name under subsection (1).

-(2) The Commissioner may on any grounds that he thinks sufficient revoke any cancellation by him of the registration of a business name and in that event the business name shall be deemed to have continued to be registered as if the registration had not been cancelled.
+(2) The Commissioner may on any grounds that he thinks sufficient revoke any cancellation by him under subsection (1) of the registration of a business name and in that event the business name shall be deemed to have continued to be registered as if the registration had not been cancelled.

-(3) Where the registration of a business name has been cancelled under this section, a person in relation to whom the business name was registered immediately before the cancellation may apply to the State Administrative Tribunal for a review of the Commissioner’s decision to cancel the registration of the business name.
+(3) Where the registration of a business name has been cancelled under subsection (1) or the Commissioner decides under subsection (2B) that the Commissioner would have cancelled the registration of a business name, a person in relation to whom the business name was registered immediately before the cancellation or, in the case of a decision of the Commissioner under subsection (2B), a person in relation to whom the business name was registered immediately before the change-over day, may apply to the State Administrative Tribunal for a review of the Commissioner’s decision to cancel the registration of the business name or for a review of the Commissioner’s decision under subsection (2B) (as the case requires).

-(4) The time within which the application may be made is unlimited.
+(4) An application to the State Administrative Tribunal under subsection (3) cannot be made —

+(a) in the case of a decision of the Commissioner under subsection (1) made before the change-over day — after the end of 2 months after the change-over day; or

+(b) in the case of a decision of the Commissioner under subsection (2B) made on or after the change-over day — more than 28 days after the Commissioner’s decision.

-(5) If the State Administrative Tribunal sets aside the Commissioner’s decision to cancel the registration of the business name, the business name shall be deemed to have continued to be registered as if the registration has not been cancelled and the Commissioner, upon the lodging with him of an office copy of the order, shall make such entries and alterations in the register as he considers necessary for the purposes of the order.
+(5) If, before the change-over day, the State Administrative Tribunal sets aside the Commissioner’s decision to cancel the registration of the business name under subsection (1), the business name shall be deemed to have continued to be registered as if the registration has not been cancelled and the Commissioner, upon the lodging with him, before the change-over day, of an office copy of the order shall, before the change-over day, make such entries and alterations in the register as he considers necessary for the purposes of the order.

-[Section 19 amended by No. 40 of 1976 s.
+[Section 19 amended: No. 40 of 1976 s.
 12; No. 10 of 1982 s.
 28; No. 20 of 2003 s.
 9; No. 55 of 2004 s.
-91.]
+91; No. 6 of 2012 s.
+29.]

 20. Use and exhibition of business name